 Award Amount: $105,429

-The total amount of funds that Landmark Has been awarded from the Department pursuant to Landmark College’s Certification and Agreement [for] Emergency Financial Aid Grants to Students is $105,429.
+The total amount of funds that Landmark College has been awarded from the Department pursuant to Landmark College’s Certification and Agreement [for] Emergency Financial Aid Grants to Students is $105,429.
 The total amount of Emergency Financial Aid Grants distributed to students under Section 18004(a)(1) of the CARES Act from the date of submission, April 13, 2020, through the close of business on June 29, 2020, is $3,500.00.

 The estimated total number of Landmark College students eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act is 250.
 This estimate is based on the number of students who submitted the Free Application for Federal Student Aid (FAFSA).